mlgupta/keyper-web/content/home/faq.md

 ## What is Keyper?
 Keyper is an SSH Key Manager
 ## Why Keyper?
-We as system administrators and developes regularly use OpenSSH's public key authentication (aka password-less login) on linux servers.
-The mechanism works based on public key cryptography.
+We, as system administrators and developers, regularly use OpenSSH's public key authentication (aka password-less login) on Linux servers.
+The mechanism works based on public-key cryptography.
 One adds his/her RSA/DSA key to the authorized_keys file on the server.
-The user with the corresponding private key can login without password.
-This works great.
-However, when the numbe of servers start to grow it becomes pain to manage authorized_keys file on all the servers.
+The user with the corresponding private key can login without a password.
+It works great until the number of servers starts to grow.
+It becomes a pain to manage the authorized_keys file on all the servers.
 Account revocation becomes a pain as well.
-Keyper aims to centralize all such SSH Public Keys wihin an organization.
-With keyper one can force key rotation, easily revoke keys, centrally lock accounts.
+Keyper aims to centralize all such SSH Public Keys within an organization.
+With Keyper, one can force key rotation, easily revoke keys, and centrally lock accounts.
 ## Is Keyper opensource?
-Not yet, however we are working to get it opensourced under GPLv2 (pending permission from our corporate overlords).
+Not yet.
+However, we are working to get it open-sourced under GPLv2 (pending permission from our corporate overlords).
 ## Where can I get Keyper?
 Keyper can be downloaded from the docker [registry](https://hub.docker.com/repository/docker/dbsentry/keyper) either using docker or podman.
-## I have a question/suggestion/need to report a bug how can I contact you?
+## I have a question/suggestion/need to report a bug, how can I contact you?
 Thanks in advance.
 We love suggestions/bug reports.
 Please drop us a line at support@dbsentry.com
 ## Where is the documentation?
 All documentation is located [here](/docs/)
-## I have a question, which is not answered here.
+## I have a question which is not answered here.
 Send your question to support@dbsentry.com and we'll try to address it.
 # Technical
 ## What is under the hood?
-Keyper is published as docker container, which can also be run using podman.
+Keyper is published as a Docker container which can also be run using podman.
 The stack include:
 * Alpine Linux
-* OpenLDAP acting as directory that stores all users, SSH Public Keys, and rules
+* OpenLDAP acting as a directory that stores all users, SSH Public Keys, and rules
 * Python Flask REST API
-* VueJS frontend app running on nginx.
+* VueJS frontend app running on Nginx
-* All the above services are managed using runit.
+* All the above services are managed using runit
-## What SSH servers are supported by keyper?
+## What SSH servers are supported by Keyper?
-Any linux server running OpenSSH 6.8 or newer should be fine.
-Basically, a SSH server with AuthorizedKeysCommand is needed.
+Any Linux server running OpenSSH 6.8 or newer should be fine.
+An SSH server that supports AuthorizedKeysCommand is needed.
-## How to persist openldap data on restart?
+## How to persist OpenLDAP data on restart?
-By default, keyper creates openldap database within container under /var/lib/openldap/openldap-data and /etc/openldap/slapd.d.
-For data to persis after restart, we need to present local docker volumes as parameter.
+By default, Keyper creates OpenLDAP database within container under /var/lib/openldap/openldap-data and /etc/openldap/slapd.d.
+For data to persist after a restart, we need to present local docker volumes as a parameter.
 Something like this:
 ```console
 $ docker volume create slapd.d
 $ docker volume create openldap-data